citation-style-language/documentation/specification.rst

     Managing editor ("Directeur de la Publication" in French)

 editor-translator
-    Automatically constructed if editor and translator are identical
+    Editor and translator of a work.
+Should be automatically generated if editor and translator variables are identical

 executive-producer
     Executive producer (e.g. of a television series)